Fjuckby: History

+Fjuckby is first mentioned in 1316.
 Prior to the 1930s, the village was known as Fjukeby.
 In the 1930s, the spelling of the name of this small village was changed to Fjuckby.
 With the rise of international travel by Anglophones, and the rise of global communications, English-speaking tourists have traveled to Fjuckby out of amusement at the name in order to ridicule it.
 Inhabitants of Fjuckby endured years of ridicule over the name, which is not only similar to the English word "fuck", but also to the Swedish juck ("pelvic thrust").

 Over time, some residents grew weary from constantly having to take a tiresome defensive stance, and suffered from constant teasing.
 In addition, the name Fjuckby made it difficult to sell property or run a successful business.

-In December 2006 15 of the inhabitants of Fjuckby applied to change the name of their village.
+In December 2006, 15 of the inhabitants of Fjuckby applied to change the name of their village.
 The request was sent to the Swedish government surveyors' office, and requested that the office grant permission for the name to be changed back to Fjukeby.
 The request complained of suffering from an epidemic of "weariness, embarrassment and conditioned shame."
 In particular, the place name 'Fjuckby' arouses ridicule, teasing and hilarity in the general public and spontaneously and repeatedly leads to associations concerning certain carnal activities between people and between animals.
 The change was not allowed as only 15 of 65 residents were in favour of the change.